 “Not a problem, I can afford any kind of assistance he needs, and it’s better for him to start adjusting to a different house.
-It must be confusing for him to keep changing homes.”
+It must be confusing for him to keep changing homes, learning new pathways.”

 In the end, she takes his meager collection of personal belongings in a small suitcase and gym bag.
 Natalie promises to keep Aunt updated, which is one of those things one says.
 Her impression is Aunt has a reasonably full life.
 A short email now and again will suffice.
 She returns to the hotel with Zackary.

 Natalie, “Zackary, one of my friends, Zoe C is here, and her daughter Mickey.
 Mickey is almost nine.
 There are two more girls at home and our benefactor Chef, you will meet them tomorrow.”

 Zackary nods, this is still a bit of rush for him.

 Mickey takes his hand, “Come with me, we’ll watch TV.”

 Zackary, “I can’t watch anything, but I can listen.”

 “Oops, sorry, I didn’t mean….”

 “It’s okay, I hear it all the time.”